RickStrahl/BlogPosts/2019-08/Visual-Studio-2019.2-and-.NET-3.0-SDK-Projects/VisualStudio20192AndNet30SdkProjects.md

 ![](BrokenGlass.jpg)

 After upgrading to Visual Studio 2019.2.3 you may find that if you're using projects that use the .NET Core 3.0 SDKs will no longer work out of the box.
+To be fair, Microsoft recommends that you use the VS 2019.3.x for working with .NET Core 3.0 and the 3.0 SDK, but up until recently working with the 3.0 SDK had been no problem even in the released, non-preview VS 2019.2.x releases.

 I have several 3.0 projects, but the one I use the most is my [Markdown Monster](https://markdownmonster.west-wind.com) project which is a .NET SDK WPF project that uses the new project format.
 This all worked perfectly fine in previously releases but after the update to 2019.2.3 I now get this: